LiliaFramework/Lilia/documentation/docs/libraries/lia.color.md

 ## Overview

 The color library centralizes color utilities used throughout the UI.
 You can register reusable colors, adjust their channels to create variants, and fetch the main palette from the configuration.
-Many common color names are pre-registered and can be used with the global `Color()` function.
-Custom registrations are stored in `lia.color.stored`.
+Many common color names are pre-registered and stored in `lia.color.stored`.

 ---